mchocho/cloud-1/README.md

 sudo ./aws/install
 ```

-* On windows open your terminal as administrator and run
+* On Windows open your terminal as administrator and run

 ```bash
 choco install awscli -y